-- The media name in the "m=" line of SDP MUST be video. Ο - o The encoding name in the "a=rtpmap" line of SDP MUST be H266 (the media subtype). - o The clock rate in the "a=rtpmap" line MUST be 90000.

-- o The OPTIONAL parameters profile-id, tier-flag, sub-profile-id, interop-constraints, level-id, sprop-sub-layer-id, sprop-ols-id, recv-sub-layer-id, recv-ols-id, max-recv-level-id, max-lsr, maxfps, sprop-max-don-diff, sprop-depack-buf-bytes and depack-bufcap, when present, MUST be included in the "a=fmtp" line of SDP.
-This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs. - The OPTIONAL parameter sprop-vps, when present, MUST be included 0 in the "a=fmtp" line of SDP or conveyed using the "fmtp" source attribute as specified in Section 6.3 of [RFC5576].
-For a particular media format (i.e., RTP payload type), sprop-vps MUST NOT be both included in the "a=fmtp" line of SDP and conveyed using the "fmtp" source attribute.
-When included in the "a=fmtp" line of SDP, sprop-vps is expressed as a media type string, in the form of a parameter=value pair.
-When conveyed in the "a=fmtp" line of SDP for a particular payload type, the parameter sprop-vps MUST be applied to each SSRC with the payload type.
-When conveyed using the "fmtp" source attribute, sprop-vps is only associated with the given source and payload type as parts of the "fmtp" source attribute. - An example of media representation in SDP is as follows:
+- The media name in the "m=" line of SDP MUST be video. - o The encoding name in the "a=rtpmap" line of SDP MUST be H266 (the media subtype). - The clock rate in the "a=rtpmap" line MUST be 90000. - o The OPTIONAL parameters profile-id, tier-flag, sub-profile-id, interop-constraints, level-id, sprop-sublayer-id, sprop-ols-id, recv-sublayer-id, recv-ols-id, max-recv-level-id, max-lsr, maxfps, sprop-max-don-diff, sprop-depack-buf-bytes and depack-bufcap, when present, MUST be included in the "a=fmtp" line of SDP.
+This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs. - o The OPTIONAL parameter sprop-vps, sprop-sps, sprop-pps, sprop-sei, and sprop-dci, when present, MUST be included in the "a=fmtp" line of SDP or conveyed using the "fmtp" source attribute as specified in Section 6.3 of [RFC5576].
+For a particular media format (i.e., RTP payload type), sprop-vps, sprop-sps, sprop-pps, sprop-sei, or sprop-dci MUST NOT be both included in the "a=fmtp" line of SDP and conveyed using the "fmtp" source attribute.
+When included in the "a=fmtp" line of SDP, those parameters are expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.
+When conveyed in the "a=fmtp" line of SDP for a particular payload type, the parameters sprop-vps, spropsps, sprop-pps, sprop-sei, and sprop-dci MUST be applied to each SSRC with the payload type.
+When conveyed using the "fmtp" source attribute, these parameters are only associated with the given source and payload type as parts of the "fmtp" source attribute.

+An example of media representation in SDP is as follows:

+'''

-m=video 49170 RTP/AVP 98 a=rtpmap:98 H266/90000 a=fmtp:98 profile-id=1; sprop-vps=<video parameter sets data> editor-note 21: the following needs to be updated
+m=video 49170 RTP/AVP 98

+a=rtpmap:98 H266/90000

+a=fmtp:98 profile-id=1;

+sprop-vps=<video parameter sets data>;

+sprop-sps=<sequence parameter set data>;

+sprop-pps=<picture parameter set data>;

+'''